Lopezcartoons/Sonicpi_code/README.md

 # Sample_sonicpi
 Using Sonic Pi to make music.
-These are some of the files to make music on livestreams.
+These are files of code that I use to make music on livestreams.